playest/pyxpath/README.md

 ```
 usage: pyxpath [-h] [-a ACTION] [-f [FILE]] [-d] exprs [exprs ...]

-pyxslt filter an html flux with an xpath expression.
+pyxpath filter an html flux with an xpath expression.

 positional arguments:
   exprs                 one or more xpath expressions